Foods from the Americas

 The pineapple does not ripen after harvesting.
 If stored at room temperature it should be eaten within two days.
 If refrigerated, it can last 5 to 7 days.
 The fruit can be eaten fresh, cooked, canned, or juiced.
 In the Philippines, the leaves are used to make textile fiber and furnishings.

-The stem or stalk of pineapple contains the proteolytic enzyme bromelain, which breaks down protein.
-Fresh juice of the pineapple stalk is a powerful meat tenderizer.
+The stem or stalk, fruit, and juice of pineapple contains the proteolytic enzyme bromelain, which breaks down protein.
+Fresh juice of the pineapple, especially the stalk, is a powerful meat tenderizer.
+It's so effective one must be careful not to leave meat in the juice too long or it will turn to mush.

 Most of the world's pineapples are produced in Asia.
 Thailand produces the most at 1.98 million tons, followed by the Philippines and Brazil.
 World production in 2001 was 14.2 million tons.
 The leading exporter of pineapples is Costa Rica at 322,000 tons.
 Three-quarters of the pineapples sold in Europe come from Costa Rica.